-Benzoyl may cause painful symptoms if applied in large quantities to sensitive or damaged skin.
+Benzoyl peroxide may cause painful symptoms if applied in large quantities to sensitive skin.
 It can cause dryness, pain, and discoloration at the application site in people who are not allergic.
-Some people also report a burning sensation when exposed to benzoyl, so discontinue the use of any product that contains this compound and causes any of these side-effects.
+Some people also report a burning sensation when exposed to benzoyl peroxide, so discontinue the use of any product that causes any of these side-effects that contain this compound.

-Benzoyl peroxide is very harsh and it’s considered an antiseptic because it can help destroy microorganisms, regardless of whether they are good or bad.
-The good microscopic organisms living on the skin can help fight off fungal infections and bad bacteria, but products that contain benzoyl often eradicate these completely.
+Benzoyl peroxide is very harsh and is considered an antiseptic because it can help destroy microorganisms, regardless of whether they are good or bad.
+The good microscopic organisms living on the epidermis can help fight off fungal infections and bad bacteria, but cosmetics that contain benzoyl peroxide often eradicate these completely.

 The dermatologic effects of benzoyl peroxide have been well-documented and they also include mild stinging, scaling, hives, itching, peeling, and swelling.
 In large quantities, benzoyl peroxide may even cause difficulty breathing and throat tightness as well as eye irritation and hypersensitivity.
-It's definitely one of the ingredients in skincare to avoid.
+It's definitely one of the harmful chemicals in cosmetics and skincare to avoid.

 Commonly Found In…

-Benzoyl has the ability to sterilize surfaces.
-For this reason, it’s found in personal cleaning products, professional and at-home tooth whitening treatments, and body wash products for oily skin.
-It’s also the active ingredient in many skincare products like anti-acne creams and anti-aging treatments due to its antibacterial properties.
-But, these products may cause severe irritation if they contain more than 5% benzoyl peroxide concentration.
+Benzoyl peroxide has the ability to sterilize surfaces.
+For this reason, it’s found in personal cleaning products, professional and at-home tooth whitening treatments, and acne-fighting body wash.
+It’s also the active ingredient in many skincare products like anti-acne creams and facial treatments due to its antibacterial properties.
+But, these cosmetics may cause severe irritation if they contain more than 5% benzoyl peroxide concentration.

-Although formaldehyde is produced in small amounts by most living organisms, it's definitely one of the skincare ingredients to avoid.
-This chemical is colorless, tasteless, and extremely flammable.
-If you ever dissected an animal in biology class, it was probably preserved in formaldehyde.
+Although formaldehyde is produced in small amounts by most living organisms, it's definitely one of the top toxic ingredients in skin care.
+Formaldehyde and formaldehyde releasers are colorless, tasteless, and extremely flammable.14 If you ever dissected an animal in biology class, it was probably preserved in formaldehyde.

-The effects of formaldehyde vary depending on each person’s sensitivity and how concentrated the product is.
-In laboratory research conducted a few decades ago experts found that formaldehyde caused a variety of negative health effects in rats, including nasal cancer, so it has been listed as a known carcinogen to humans.
+The effects of products containing formaldehyde vary depending on each person’s sensitivity and how concentrated the product is.
+In animal studies conducted a few decades ago, experts found that formaldehyde caused a variety of negative effects in rats, including nasal cancer, so it has been listed as a known carcinogen to humans.15

-More immediate complications associated with this harmful ingredient include hormone disruption, burning sensation, dry skin, hives, rashes, and eye irritation.
+More immediate complications associated with harmful chemicals like formaldehyde include hormone disruption, burning sensation, dryness, hives, rashes, and eye irritation.
 People who are allergic or hypersensitive may experience wheezing, coughing, and similar respiratory symptoms.

 Commonly Found In…

-Formaldehyde is banned from being used in cosmetic, personal care, and other consumer products in some parts of the world.
+Considering that formaldehyde is a known carcinogen, it has been banned from personal care items, nail products, and other consumer cosmetics in some parts of the world.

-Unfortunately, it's one of those harmful ingredients that’s found commonly in keratin hair products, hair restoration solutions, anti-aging treatments, bath lotions, bubble bath solutions, shampoos, deodorants, makeup, soaps, and even baby products like lotions and creams.
+Unfortunately, it's one of those harmful cosmetic ingredients to avoid that’s commonly found in keratin hair products, hair restoration solutions, facial treatments, bath lotions, bubble bath solutions, shampoos, deodorants, makeup, soaps, and even lotions and creams meant for babies.

-Formaldehyde is also an active compound in other harmful ingredients like formalin, formic aldehyde, sodium hydroxymethylglycinate, and DMDM hydantoin.
+Formaldehyde is also an active compound in other bad ingredients in skin care products like formalin, formic aldehyde, sodium hydroxymethylglycinate, and DMDM hydantoin.

-We all love facial creams and other skincare products that smell like lemon or carry another delightful fragrance.
-The problem is that not all fragrances come from natural sources.
-Not only this, but, because a product’s fragrance is regarded as a “secret” ingredient, cosmetic manufacturers don’t usually reveal the ingredient list.
+We all love facial creams and other cosmetics that smell like lemon or carry another delightful, luxurious fragrance.
+The problem is that not all fragrance ingredients come from natural sources.
+Worse yet, because a product’s fragrance is regarded as a “secret” ingredient, cosmetic manufacturers don’t usually reveal the ingredient list.

 In many cases, a powerful fragrance that reminds us of apple or cinnamon may actually be composed of hundreds of different chemicals.
-Even if there is a small percentage of natural fragrance, phthalates and other harmful ingredients usually make up a large portion of the product’s content.
+Even if there is a small percentage of natural fragrance, things like phthalates and other harmful ingredients in makeup and skincare usually make up a large portion of the product’s content.17

-Is fragrance bad in skincare products?
+Is fragrance considered a bad addition to your personal care product?
 This would depend on where the fragrance comes from.
-But since most manufacturers don’t proactively share their formulas, your best bet is to avoid products that have any type of fragrance and treat it as if it came from a synthetic source - unless it specifically says otherwise.
+But since most manufacturers don’t proactively share their formulas, your best bet is to avoid beauty products that have any type of fragrance and treat it as if it came from a synthetic source - unless it specifically says otherwise.

 A synthetic fragrance produced from chemical sources can contain neurotoxins, compounds that cause free radical damage, and unidentified carcinogens.
-The negative effects vary depending on each product’s formula, but they can include coughing, premature aging, and irritated skin, making it one of the ingredients in skin care to avoid.
+The negative effects vary depending on each product’s formula, but they can include coughing, premature aging, and an irritated dermis, making it one of the bad ingredients in cosmetics that are best to avoid.

 Commonly Found In…

-In the vast majority of cases, fragrance is found in anti-aging products, skincare ointments, body wash gels, soaps, perfumes, colognes, shampoos, conditioners, almost all baby products, and things like detergent.
-You can also find fragrance in makeup products like lipstick, mascara, base, and blush to help conceal other odors.
+In the vast majority of cases, fragrances are found in cosmetics, ointments, body wash gels, soaps, perfumes, colognes, shampoos, conditioners, almost all skincare products for babies, and things like detergent.
+You can also find fragrances in makeup like lipstick, mascara, base, and blush to help conceal other odors.

 12. Hydrogen Peroxide

-Is hydrogen peroxide bad for your skin?
-Does hydrogen peroxide eat your skin?
+Is hydrogen peroxide bad for your dermis?
+Does hydrogen peroxide eat away at your dermis?

 Hydrogen on its own is extremely flammable, so it usually comes in a water-based solution called hydrogen peroxide.
 You may be familiar with this compound because of hair bleach, which often contains pure hydrogen peroxide.
 Hydrogen peroxide is also commonly used in paper dying companies and other industries that require bleaching.

 Like others on this list, hydrogen peroxide is a transparent liquid that doesn’t have any particular smell.
 It’s actually used in water treatment plants to kill bacteria as well as in rocket fuel manufacturing and cosmetic applications.
-However, this harmful chemical is a mutagen that can cause damage to your skin, which is why some people say that hydrogen peroxide will eat your skin if you don’t wash it off right away.
+However, this harmful chemical is a mutagen that can cause damage to your dermis, which is why some people say that hydrogen peroxide will eat away at your dermis if you don’t wash it off right away.

-Why is hydrogen peroxide bad for skin?
+Why is hydrogen peroxide bad for the skin?
 In simple terms, this chemical is a mutagen, or a compound that causes mutations in cells and other living tissue.
-When it comes into contact with your skin, hydrogen peroxide may alter the genetic composition of your cells, leading to cancer and increasing your chances of developing serious health conditions.
+When it comes into contact with your epidermis, hydrogen peroxide may alter the genetic composition of your cells, leading to cancer and increasing your chances of developing serious conditions.18

-High concentrations of this ingredient can also produce blisters, chemical burns, and skin irritation.
+High concentrations of this substance can also produce blisters, chemical burns, and dermal irritation.
 When inhaled, it also causes respiratory problems as well as eye and nose irritation, so, if possible, you should not handle hydrogen peroxide.
-Lastly, when it enters an open wound, this chemical can penetrate into the deep muscle layers and create oxygen bubbles that may hinder circulation and cause severe health consequences.
+Lastly, when it enters an open wound, this chemical can penetrate into the deep muscle layers and create oxygen bubbles that may hinder circulation and cause severe consequences.

 Commonly Found In…

-In addition to hair bleach, hydrogen peroxide is used in cosmetic products like sterilizing liquids, some anti-aging treatments, deodorants, makeup removers, conditioners, shampoos, hair restoration treatments, and tooth whitening solutions.
+In addition to hair bleach, hydrogen peroxide is used in cosmetics like sterilizing liquids, some facial treatments, deodorants, makeup removers, conditioners, shampoos, hair restoration treatments, and tooth whitening solutions.
 It’s also found in other dental health products like mouthwash, toothpaste, and whitening strips.

-You may also find acne treatment and natural health products that use hydrogen peroxide as one of their main ingredients, so you should take the time to review all your products for this mutagen.
+You may also find acne treatments and all-natural cosmetics that use hydrogen peroxide as the main ingredient, so you should take the time to review all your cosmetics for this mutagen.

 Quaternium-15 is a type of compound known as an ammonium salt.
-This chemical was developed to use as a preservative for a variety of uses, including cosmetic products.
-It’s known to cause allergic reactions in high concentrations and it has a variety of additional health disadvantages that makes it one of the scariest on our list.
+This chemical was developed to be used as a preservative in order to extend the shelf life of cosmetic products.
+It’s known to cause allergic reactions in high concentrations and it has a variety of additional disadvantages that makes it one of the scariest on our list.19

-Known to be more dangerous for hairdressers and other professionals that are exposed to large quantities of this chemical, this toxic ingredient is also used in other applications that include the production of paint, metal-penetrating fluids, glues, liquid floor polishers, and many more.
-With this in mind, it’s also important to note that this compound is so toxic, it was banned in many parts of the world in 2017 including Europe.
+Known to be one of the more dangerous chemicals in cosmetics for hairdressers and other professionals that are exposed to large quantities of this chemical, this toxic substance is also used in other applications that include the production of paint, metal-penetrating fluids, glues, liquid floor polishers, and many more.
+With this in mind, it’s also important to note that this compound is so toxic that it was banned in many parts of the world in 2017 including the European Union.

 This harsh chemical negatively affects the human body in many different ways.
 First of all, it’s a known allergen that can cause rashes, redness, itching, inflammation, and other symptoms of dermatitis.
 It may also affect the respiratory system and the eyes depending on its concentration.

 Remember formaldehyde, number 10 on our list?
 Well, quaternium also releases formaldehyde into the body, so it may increase the risk of cancer and result in premature aging of the skin.
-Similar to other harmful ingredients, quaternium is used because it can prevent the development of bacteria, but it can also damage the skin’s flora and produce dry patches.
+Similar to other harmful, dangerous ingredients in cosmetics, quaternium is used because it can prevent the development of bacteria, but it can also damage dermal flora and produce dry patches.